dev-mbo/my-public-transit/README.md

 # my-public-transit

-show routes for the bus and tram lines nearby
+show routes for the bus and tram lines nearby. click [here](https://dev-mbo.github.io) for a demo of this project.

 <hr/>